simeononsecurity/simeononsecurity.ch/content/articles/flock-you-detection-project-counter-surveillance-hardware-guide-2026/index.en.md

 5. **Join the community**: Engage with other users, share findings, contribute improvements
 6. **Take action**: Use your data for advocacy, awareness, and informed decisions

 The proliferation of ALPR surveillance represents a significant shift in privacy dynamics.
 Counter-surveillance technologies like Flock-You offer a crucial capability: **awareness**.
-When we understand the scope and scale of surveillance, we can make informed decisions about our movements, our advocacy, and our expectations of privacy in public spaces.
+When we understand the scope and scale of surveillance, we make informed decisions about our movements, our advocacy, and our expectations of privacy in public spaces.

-Technology enabled pervasive surveillance - but technology can also help those who value privacy.
-The Flock-You project is a testament to the power of open-source collaboration in protecting civil liberties.
+**Technology enabled pervasive surveillance.
+Technology also helps those who value privacy.** The Flock-You project is a testament to the power of open-source collaboration in protecting civil liberties.

 ______